beyondequity/web/packages/analytics/README.md

 # @beyondequity/analytics

-Unified analytics tracking for the Beyond Alpha ecosystem with support for Google Analytics, Facebook Pixel, and Twitter/X Pixel.
+Unified analytics tracking for the Beyond Equity ecosystem with support for Google Analytics, Facebook Pixel, and Twitter/X Pixel.

 ## Features